 - Together is my favorite place to be print: I drew this and you can buy a copy in different sizes via Zazzle

-- Behind stove storage: This basket, with these metal and plastic containers + these wooden handle utencils + this ikea knife block (without the base) and a couple of faux cactus.
+- Behind stove storage: This basket, with these metal and plastic containers + these wooden handle utensils + this Ikea knife block (without the base), and a couple of faux cactus.

 - Melamine dinnerware: We purchased a set very similar to this one from Target.